 Perpetuating Cooperatives – Deceptive/Dishonest?
 Reporting

 Many pages and linked subpages in this web site are devoted to taking a closer look at the overall effectiveness of the cooperative system for funneling assistance to the smallholder producers.
-The basic concern is that the cooperative business model, while it may be social ideal and thus politically correct, is just administratively too cumbersome to effectively financially compete with private traders in the overall suppressed economy encountered in most developing countries that already substantially suppresses profit margins.
-The cooperatives model of consigned sales may also be highly inconvenient in a society that emphasis clean cash transactions, and incompatible with the basic financial management strategy that emphasis retaining assets in kind as long as possible and only monetizing them, as needed, to meet immediate cash requirements, a fairly well conceived strategy for an impoverished society with limited banking facilities, and need to reduce temptation of cash in the “cookie jar”.
-The question comes if this is the case, why does the cooperative model persist in the development effort.
+The basic concern is that the cooperative business model, while it may be social ideal, desirable, and thus politically correct, is just administratively too cumbersome to effectively Financially Compete with Private Traders in the overall Financially Suppressed Economy encountered in most developing countries that already substantially suppresses profit margins.
+The cooperatives model of consigned sales may also be highly inconvenient in a society that emphasis clean cash transactions, and incompatible with the basic Financial Management Strategy that emphasis retaining assets in kind as long as possible and only monetizing them, as needed, to meet immediate cash requirements.
+This appears a fairly well conceived financial management strategy for an impoverished society with limited banking facilities, and the need to reduce temptation of cash in the “cookie jar”.
+The question comes, if this is the case, why does the cooperative model persist in the development effort.

 Vilifying Private Traders – Slander!!